canjs/can-fixture/docs/fixture.store.md

 // Hookup urls to the store:
 fixture("/todos/{_id}", todoStore);
 ```
-  @param count {Number} TODO describe
+  @param {Number} count TODO describe
-  @param makeItems {function} A function that will generate `baseItems`
+  @param {function} makeItems A function that will generate `baseItems`
-  @param algebra {can-set.Algebra} A description of the service layer's parameters.
+  @param {can-set.Algebra} algebra A description of the service layer's parameters.
+  @return {can-fixture/StoreType} A store that can be used to simulate
+  a restful service layer that supports filtering, pagination, and
+  more.